 You’ll start by attending courses like medical terminology, drug administration, drug regulation and control, sterile and non-sterile compounding, and pharmaceutical formulation.

 , but many do.
-Obtaining your Pharmacy Technician Certification Exam through the Pharmacy Technician Certification Board (PTCB)
+Completing your Pharmacy Technician Certification Exam through the Pharmacy Technician Certification Board (PTCB)

-Get Started with Your Pharmacy Technician Career
+Start Your Pharmacy Technician Career Today

 Ready for an exciting, fast-paced career?
 There’s never been a better time to take enter this growing field.
 Pharmacy technician training gives students the opportunity to learn about medicine while promoting skills that keep customers healthy.